ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/05-run-in-docker/readme.md

 Lets start the Backend API App in Linux VM.

+1. The config file available in repo [here](../../../../api/config/envizi-config-sample.json)

-1. Keep the configuration file `envizi-config.json` in some folder.
-Lets us assume the file is located in `/tmp/envizi-config.json`
+2. Download and rename the file `envizi-config-sample.json` into `envizi-config.json`

+3. Lets us assume this file is located in `/tmp/envizi-config.json`

-2. Run the below command to start the app.
+4. Run the below command to start the app.

 The abolve file name is mentioned in the `-v` parameter here and suffixed with `:/app/envizi-config.json`